sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 sonic(conf-if-Ethernet0)# no qos buffer queue <pg-value-range>
 ```
 ##### 3.6.2.1.8 Enable/disable default lossless buffer profile
-New field will be introduced in PORT table to avoid taking the buffer-mgr created profile based
+New field (default_lossless_buffer_profile) will be introduced in PORT table to avoid creation of buffer profile based
-on cable length and speed e.g [BUFFER_PROFILE|pg_lossless_40000_300m_profile]
+on cable length and speed e.g [BUFFER_PROFILE|pg_lossless_40000_300m_profile] for lossless traffic in SWSS buffermgrd.

 ```
 sonic(config)# interface Ethernet0